 Simple roasted butternut squash recipe with cinnamon, brown sugar and a little cayenne.
-Jump to the Roasted Butternut Squash Recipe now or read on to see how we make it.
+Jump to the Roasted Butternut Squash Recipe or watch our quick video showing you how we make it.

-We just love roasted winter squash (Don’t forget, simply substitute other winter squash varieties for butternut squash in our recipe below).
-It’s so simple and extremely satisfying.
-Here are our tips for making it in your kitchen.
+We just love roasted winter squash (Don’t forget, simply substitute other winter squash varieties for butternut squash in our recipe below)

 Try to cut the squash into evenly sized pieces.